 Supplemental Instruction: SI sessions and small group tutoring will be conducted synchronously online to enhance safety for students and instructors.
 SI Leaders and Tutors will receive training in online delivery prior to hosting sessions as well as ongoing educational opportunities and support to ensure high-quality, interactive learning experiences for students.
 This ensures consistent access to and delivery of services regardless of course delivery method, physical location of students taking courses, and health status of participants and peer educators.

 Coaching: Academic coaching will be offered virtually through one-on-one video meetings, via phone call, or face-to-face (as necessary and/or as space for distancing allows).
 Students will continue to schedule appointments on AccessPlus using ISU Appointments.

-Outreach Services: Workshops, including an overview of services, the study cycle, time management, and exam preparation, will be available both synchronously and asynchronously.
+Outreach Services: Workshops, including an overview of services, the study cycle, time management, and exam preparation, are available both synchronously and asynchronously.
 In some cases, face-to-face workshops will be available with limits on the number of attendees.
-Requests for synchronous workshops can be made using the online form in late July.
-Dates and times for face-to-face ASC hosted workshops will be posted here before classes begin.
-The ASC Website will continue to house a library of interactive support resources for students.
+Requests for synchronous workshops can be made using the online form.
+The Academic Success Center website will continue to house a library of interactive support resources for students.

 Who should we contact if we have questions about course delivery?

 Students who have questions about the various course delivery modes may contact their academic adviser, or the Office of the Registrar.